Free Retail Calendar 2023

 There is more: you can empty leftover Valentine’s stock.
 How?
 Offer discounts or coupons for shoppers who are looking for Women’s Day (or Mother’s Day) gifts.
 The crossover between the holidays is bigger than you think!

-- March 1: World Compliment Day
+- March 1: World Compliment Day, Ramadan start

-- March 2: World Book Day
+- March 6: World Book Day (UK)

 - March 8: International Women’s Day